-Information on geographic, cultural and institutional distance as well as FTAs is taken from CEPII's gravity database.
-I added the FTAs that have entered into force after 2015 using the WTO RTA database.
+Information on geographical, cultural, and institutional distance as well as FTAs is taken from Centre d'Études Prospectives et d'Informations Internationales' (CEPII's) gravity database.
+I added the FTAs that have entered into force after 2015 using the WTO Regional Trade Agreements database.
 Information on mobile and broadband density is from the WDI.
-Information on GATS commitments are from Roy (2019).15 I follow Hoekman (1995) in creating indices from the GATS commitments by country, sub-sector and mode of supply.
-A full commitment is scored unity, a commitment with reservations 0.5, and no commitments or "unbound" is scored zero.
+Information on GATS commitments are from the WTO working paper by Martin Roy.42 I follow a World Bank Discussion Paper in creating indices from the GATS commitments by country, sub-sector and mode of supply.43 A full commitment is scored unity, a commitment with reservations 0.5, and no commitments or 'unbound' is scored zero.
 A country's total score is the simple average of the sub-sector scores.
 Finally, information on applied regulation is from the OECD STRI database.
-Note that that STRI indices increase with the level of trade restrictiveness while the GATS scores increase with the level of commitments.
+Note that that STRI indices increase with the level of commitments.
 We should therefore expect opposite signs on the coefficient of the GATS and the STRI in the regressions.
 Table 1 reports summary statistics.